 Scheduling: It took me an embarrassing amount of time to get into a groove with scheduling client projects.
 I tend to be optimistic when planning my work, and sometimes I forget to allow time for things like eating and sleeping.
 I have also reached a point where things that aren’t written down don’t exist – my memory is maybe ten minutes long.
 So while I’m still working on perfecting this system, a combination of iCal for Mac, an old school paper planner, and a whiteboard are helping me stay on track and remember what I’m supposed to be working on.

 Billing: When I first started freelancing, I would just kind of send my Paypal email address to clients and assume they knew how to initiate a payment.
 That still works in a lot of cases, but I prefer something a little more professional for most of my projects.
 There are tons of invoicing programs and apps available.
-I use a billing system built into my web hosting server to send invoices, accept payments, and send quotes.
+I use QuoteRoller and Outright to send invoices, accept payments, and send quotes depending on the project, as well as accepting credit card payments directly here on the website.
 For projects that don’t quite fit into that system, a good old Paypal invoice is way better than saying “Just send the money here.”
 Plus my accountant really likes it when I send invoices with details about my work.

 Employee Management: As of right now, my business is a sole proprietorship, but I do hire contractors on a regular basis.
 In 2013, it’s entirely possible that I could end up with a few part time employees, especially if I ever get over my fear of hiring a virtual assistant to help out with certain tasks (like my inbox, which I admit is currently out of control.)
 If that happens, I’ll need to look into payroll software to keep up with the taxes and withholdings associated with operating as an employer.